Shirley Maddock: Later career

 After getting married and starting a family in the mid-1960s, Maddock wrote a number of non-fiction books, including Far As A Man May Go (1970), about the journey of Captain Cook to New Zealand, These Antipodes: A New Zealand Album (1979), The Waikato (1984), and A Pictorial History of New Zealand (1988).
 These Antipodes was described by The Press as "her most ambitious book to date", and a "rich and rewarding study, filled with fascinating detail".
 In 1971, Maddock wrote a play called Prospect from the Park, to mark Auckland's 150th anniversary.

 In 1980, Maddock and her husband Michael Easther co-authored a book called A Christmas Garland: A New Zealand Christmas Album, 1642-1900.
+A review in The Press said it was a "charming book" and a "nostalgic look at antipodean Christmases".
+The book was also made into a half-hour television programme, which Maddock presented.

-Maddock continued to make appearances on television and radio throughout the 1970s and 1980s, including guest appearances on television shows such as Hudson and Halls, Master of Arts and Beauty and the Beast, and a documentary revisiting Islands of the Gulf in 1984.
-In 1974 she was a judge for the Feltex Television Awards.
+In 1983 Maddock presented a fifty-minute documentary revisiting Islands of the Gulf and commenting on the changes that had taken place since the 1964 programme.
+She continued to make other appearances on television and radio throughout the 1970s and 1980s, including guest appearances on television shows such as Hudson and Halls, Master of Arts and Beauty and the Beast.
+In 1974 and 1998 she sat as a judge for the New Zealand Television Awards.
+In 1983 she was appointed to the Information Authority, an entity then established to oversee the implementation of the Official Information Act 1982.
 Islands of the Gulf was re-screened by TVNZ in 1997.
 In later life she reviewed books on National Radio and for newspapers including the Waikato Times.
-In 1998 she was a judge for the New Zealand Television Awards.

 In the 1999 New Year Honours, Maddock was appointed an Officer of the New Zealand Order of Merit, for services to broadcasting.
 One of those who recommended her for the honour, radio broadcaster Sharon Crosbie, said Maddock was an inspiration for other women: "She broke through and proved herself, making programmes that were a revelation.
 In so many ways she set the standards for those who followed".

 After her death on 10 October 2001, well-known New Zealand producer Max Cryer said she was one of television's "most respected producers", for which he credited her "background in radio and theatre, combined with her extreme intelligence".
 Judith Tizard, New Zealand's Associate Minister for Arts, Culture and Heritage, called her "a trailblazer in New Zealand broadcasting", and said her contribution to broadcasting and literature "has increased our self-confidence as a nation, by presenting New Zealand's social history in an accessible way".